 Setting the Experience Playback Mode

-To set the Experience Playback Mode, first, navigate to the green Settings tab on the Experience Dashboard.
-You can change which playback mode your Experience uses from the Experience Playback Mode area on the right side.
-Click the bubble next to the mode you want.
+To set the Experience Playback Mode, navigate to the green Settings tab on the Experience Dashboard.
+You can change which playback mode your Experience uses from the Experience Playback Mode area on the right side by clicking on the bubble next to the mode you want.
 Some of the other settings on this page will change depending on which mode you select.

 Host Controlled Mode